Lead Opinion

 A. Have no way of knowing that.

 Q. Thank you, sir.
 Let me just propose something to you and see just how far off I am.
-Is—is it possible, from a petroleum engineer‘s standpoint, that there could be water driving in this direction to these wells?
+Is — is it possible, from a petroleum engineer’s standpoint, that there could be water driving in this direction to these wells?

-A. The wells aren‘t producing today.
+The wells aren’t producing today. ¡>

-A. I—I don‘t know that without knowing more about the reservoir.
+I — I don’t know that without knowing more about the reservoir.

-Q. Okay.
+Okay. .£>

-A. I know it‘s not being produced.
+I know it’s not being produced. i>

-Q. Okay.
-But my question is, if there were production, assume that there was production for me from these wells, they‘re on line.
+Okay.
+But my question is, if there were production, assume that there was production for me from these wells, they’re on line.
 Okay?
-Can you tell this jury that water drive is not taking oil from over here into this area?
+Can you tell this jury that water drive is not taking oil from over here into this area? <©

-A. I‘m pretty sure it‘s not, but there‘s nothing a hundred percent—
+I’m pretty sure it’s not, but there’s nothing a hundred percent—

-Q. Thank you.
+Thank you. <©

-Q. Okay.
-Based on your studies.
+Okay.
+Based on your studies. &

-A. Yes.
+Yes. <1

 The applicable standard of proof in civil cases ordinarily does not require an expert to testify “emphatically” that a fact

 As the factfinder, the trial court was within its province to assess the credibility of the dueling experts, to believe the testimony of one and disbelieve the testimony of the other, and to resolve any inconsistencies in their testimony.
-See Maritime Overseas Corp., 971 S.W.2d at 407; Dyer, 333 S.W.3d at 709.
-The trial court chose to credit Hite‘s testimony over the contradictory testimony of Urbanec.
-We must defer to the trial court‘s resolution of this issue.
-See Dyer, 333 S.W.3d at 709 (stating appellate courts defer to factfinders’ findings on contested evidence and witness credibility).
-We therefore affirm the trial court‘s finding and overrule Key Operating‘s second and third issues.
+See Maritime Overseas Corp.,

 CONCLUSION